camunda/camunda-docs/docs/self-managed/modeler/web-modeler/troubleshooting/troubleshoot-zeebe-connection.md

 You try to connect (i.e., to deploy) to a remote Zeebe cluster and Web Modeler tells you:

-- The entered cluster endpoint URL should "point to a running Zeebe cluster."
+- It cannot connect to the given Zeebe cluster.
 - An unknown error occurred and to "check Zeebe cluster status."

 To resolve this issue, check if you can connect to Zeebe through another client, i.e.,